4.50 from Paddington: Plot summary

-Emma tells the police about two letters, one from her brother Edmund and written shortly before his death in the retreat to Dunkirk, and another received a few weeks before the woman's body is found.
+Emma tells the police about two letters, one from her brother Edmund and written shortly before his death in France, and another received a few weeks before the woman's body was found.
 Her brother had said that he would marry a woman named Martine.
+The recent letter seemed to be from this Martine, wanting to connect with the family of her son's father.
+However, though Emma invited Martine to Rutherford Hall after Christmas, Martine sent a telegram saying she had to return to France and then was never heard from again, causing the family to conclude that it was all a scam.
+The police begin to suspect that the body in the sarcophagus is that of Martine, especially when the two boys find the envelope that Emma's letter to Martine was sent in hidden on the grounds.

-The recent letter seemed to be from Martine, wanting to connect with the family of her son's father.
-There was no second letter, nor a meeting with Martine.
-The police conclude that the body in the sarcophagus is that of Martine until Lady Stoddart-West, mother of James, reveals her identity.
-She confirms that Edmund's letter spoke of her, but he died before they could marry.
-She spoke up only because her son told her of the letter supposedly from Martine.
-After Edmund's death, Martine had joined the Resistance, and briefly met Bryan Eastley who was escaping through France.
+Just before the boys leave to spend the last week of their holiday with the Stoddart-Wests, Alexander tells Lucy that his father, Bryan, is fond of her, and suggests that he wouldn't mind having her as a stepmother.
+Not long after they have left, Lady Stoddart-West, mother of James, comes to Rutherford Hall and reveals that she is Martine, Edmund's former fiancee.
+She explains that Edmund died before they could be married, and since she married another man soon after the war, she had resolved not to bring up the painful past by telling the Crackenthorpes about their connection.
+She has chosen to speak up now only because her son told her about the supposed identification of the dead woman as Martine.
+After Edmund's death, Martine had joined the Resistance and briefly met Bryan Eastley, who was escaping through France.
 At Rutherford Hall, she recognised him again instantly from "the way he stood, and the set of his shoulders".
 This incident seems to impress Miss Marple.

-The whole family, apart from the absent Bryan and Alexander, take ill suddenly, and before long, Alfred is found dead at his residence.
-Later, the curry made by Lucy on the fateful day is found to contain arsenic.
-Some days later, Harold, after returning home to London, receives a delivery of tablets from Dr Quimper, who had told him not to take more, yet sends him more.
-Harold takes them; they are poisoned with aconitine, and he dies whilst being watched taking the tablets by Lady Alice, his wife.
+The entire household, apart from Lucy and the absent Bryan and Alexander, suddenly becomes ill, and before long, Alfred is found dead.
+The curry made by Lucy on the fateful day is found to contain arsenic.
+After returning home to London, Harold receives a delivery of tablets from Dr Quimper, who he thought had told him not to take any more.
+Harold's wife convinces him to take them, assuming he misremembered the doctor's orders; but they are poisoned with aconitine, and he dies.